HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 - Operation Time: Record the actual operation time, and support the selection of time range to display log records.
 The time range of record here is determined by the default retention days in the settings.
 - Operation Result: Record the actual operation results.
 Log records can be filtered by the operation results.

+> !Note
+>
-**Note**: If the compute node version is below V2.5.0, the page does not display the security audit log record.
+> If the compute node version is below V2.5.0, the page does not display the security audit log record.

 #### Management port operation